-Red Violet, Inc. ("we," "us," "our," "red violet," or the "Company"), a Delaware corporation, is a software and services company building proprietary technologies and applying analytical capabilities to deliver identity intelligence.
+Red Violet, Inc. ("red violet," or the "Company"), a Delaware corporation, is a software and services company building proprietary technologies and applying analytical capabilities to deliver identity intelligence.
 The Company's technology powers critical solutions, which empower organizations to operate with confidence.
 The Company's solutions enable the real-time identification and location of people, businesses, assets and their interrelationships.
 These solutions are used for purposes including risk mitigation, due diligence, fraud detection and prevention, regulatory compliance, and customer acquisition.
 The Company's intelligent platform, CORETM, is purpose-built for the enterprise, yet flexible enough for organizations of all sizes, bringing clarity to massive datasets by transforming data into intelligence.
-The Company drives wokflow efficiency and enable organizations to make better data-driven decisions.
+The Company drives workflow efficiency and enables organizations to make better data-driven decisions.

-Leveraging cloud-native proprietary technology and applying machine learning and advanced analytical capabilities, the Company provides essential solutions to public and private sector organizations through intuitive, easy-to-use analytical interfaces.
-With massive data assets consisting of public-record, proprietary and publicly-available data, the Company's differentiated information and innovative platform and solutions deliver intelligence relating to all things identity - entities, relationships, affiliations, interactions, and events.
+Leveraging cloud-native proprietary technology and applying machine learning and advanced analytical capabilities, CORE provides essential solutions to public and private sector organizations through intuitive, easy-to-use analytical interfaces.
+With massive data assets consisting of public record, proprietary and publicly-available data, the Company's differentiated information and innovative platform and solutions deliver identity intelligence - entities, relationships, affiliations, interactions, and events.
 The Company's solutions are used today to enable frictionless commerce, to ensure safety, and to reduce fraud and the concomitant expense borne by society.

-The Company has only one operating segment, as defined by ASC 280, "Segment Reporting."
+The Company has only one operating segment, as defined by Accounting Standards Codification ("ASC") 280, "Segment Reporting."